‘Big Brother 18’: Nicole Franzel Unfollows Corey Brooks On Instagram, It’s Over?

 On Nicole’s social media, she hasn’t mentioned Corey in months.
 In December, they appeared on social media together and seemed happy.

-Several days ago, James Huling posted a picture with Corey with the caption, “@CBSBigBrother reunion, @coreybrooks34 missed you, brother!”
+Several days ago, James Huling posted a picture with Corey with the caption, “

 James didn’t mention Nicole, but later Corey posted a picture with the attractive woman.
 At first, Big Brother fans thought the woman was Franzel.
-They both have long, flowing blonde hair.
-It didn’t take fans long to figure out that the woman was not Nicole — and that’s when the questions (or rumors) started.
+They both have long flowing blonde hair.
+It didn’t take the fans long to figure out that the woman was not Nicole.
+And that’s when the questions started.
+Why is Brooks taking another woman to a Big Brother reunion?
+And where was Nicole?

 Forgot to tell y'all the news..y'all can't send me food anymore bc I'm only eating grass, wild berries, and slop..jk not eating slop???? pic.twitter.com/2yY4pSPMHa